Total: $0.00

 • Nice weather today – Competing stimulus

-In today’s exercise, we will focus on adding a handler’s chit-chat as a distraction, ensuring that it does not affect…
+In today’s exercise, we will focus on adding the handler’s speech as a competing stimulus, while observing whether the dog…

 • Various holders